About Us

-Want to know more, or have your own thoughts about what The Chronicle should cover?
+Want to know more?
+Or have your own thoughts about what The Chronicle should cover?
 Let us know.

-Sign up for our weekly Chronicle email: Every Saturday, we send out links to news stories and features that have been published in The Chronicle during the previous week.
+Sign up for our weekly Chronicle email: Every Monday, we send out links to news stories and features that have been published in The Chronicle during the previous week.
 To sign up, email Mary Morgan at mary.morgan@annarborchronicle.com.

 -